 The investigators have developed several cellular, molecular, and whole animal experimental systems to study the basic mechanisms that cause asthma and allergic disease, and as a result have identified several molecular targets for drug development.
 The advent of two new classes of medications for asthma within the last decade, 5-lipoxygenase inhibitors and leukotriene receptor antagonists, resulted largely from the work done by the investigators in the Section.
 Several of the faculty members are MDs who are clinically active in addition to their laboratory responsibilities.
 The scientific program of the Section is supported largely by grants from the National Institutes of Health (NIH).
 There is also an NIH-funded training grant that supports a total of 9 fellows in allergy and immunology, with a major educational mission to train future leaders in the field of basic research in asthma and allergy.

 Clinical research in the Center has focused on the development of new approaches to the treatment of life-threatening allergic reactions (anaphylaxis) to cancer chemotherapy drugs.
 These approaches, developed by Dr. Mariana Castells, involve the administration of very small doses of the offending drug to the patient, followed by successively larger and larger doses until the desired therapeutic dose is achieved.
 This procedure, referred to as “desensitization”, has now been safely carried out on over 300 patients with cancer at the BWH and is now being widely adopted by other institutions.
 There is collaboration with the laboratory researchers to understand the mechanism by which desensitization works.

-The clinical investigators of the Section collaborate actively with those in the Pulmonary Division at the BWH through their activities in the Partners Asthma Center, a major referral center devoted to the diagnosis and care of patients of all ages with asthma.
+The clinical investigators of the Section collaborate actively with those in the Pulmonary Division at the BWH through their activities in the Mass General Brigham Asthma Center, a major referral center devoted to the diagnosis and care of patients of all ages with asthma.
 The Asthma Center includes an Asthma Clinical Research Center under the direction of Dr. Elliot Israel, a principal investigator on the NIH-funded Asthma Clinical Research Network.
 The Research Center provides staff and expertise in running clinical trials and performing procedures such as bronchoscopy, spirometry, and inhalation challenge studies for research purposes.